Get to know us on:

 Engineering Intern Opportunities at HaF

 At HaF Equipment, we invite engineering students to intern with us and work alongside our experts in the field.
-Our internship opportunities allow students to be a part of real-world experiences, from building customer relationships, listening to business challenges, and walking through steps to develop a strategic plan and design a successful project.
+Our engineering internship opportunities allow students to be a part of real-world experiences, from building customer relationships, listening to business challenges, and walking through steps to develop a strategic plan and design a successful project.

 HaF challenges each student to jump right in, embrace their role, and take ownership of their internship success.
 The true goal for our interns is for the experience to be more than “just an internship” but a pivotal step in their career path.

-For more information or to apply for our internship opportunities visit the Careers page on our website.
+For more information or to apply for our engineering internship opportunities visit the Careers page on our website.

 Senior Engineer Intern